 Frederick Bakewell and Giovanni Caselli made arguably the biggest improvements.
 Once they were through with it (around 1865), people could send images over telegraph lines.
 This is even more impressive when you consider that workable telephones wouldn’t be invented for the next 11 years!

 That’s why 1865 is considered to be the birth of the commercial fax machine.
 That is when Caselli, with a little help from French inventor Leon Foucalt, started a long-distance fax transmission between Paris and Lyon (extended to Marseille in 1867).

 Without steady and consistent competition within the fax industry, fax may not be where it is today.

-There seemed to always be different types of fax machines – and different inventors – competing with each other throughout the decades.
+There seemed to always be different types of fax machines and different inventors competing with each other throughout the decades.
 That way, the fax machine started to become more and more advanced, slowly evolving into the similar ones we use today.

-The innovation continued in 1924, when Radio Corporation of America (RCA) invented the wireless photoradiogram, which led to the first picture transmitted through radio fax.
-In that same year, AT&T transmitted the first color fax using wire transmission (also invented by AT&T).
+The innovation continued in 1924 when Radio Corporation of America (RCA) invented the wireless photoradiogram, which led to the first picture transmitted through radio fax.
+In that same year, AT&T sent the first color fax using wire transmission (also invented by AT&T).

 All of this competition and innovation led to the following developments in fax: